 Immerse yourself in research and study in a Florida Keys marine biology station for a semester.
 Building on a 50-plus year old marine biology program at Goshen College, the college is partnering with Old Dominion University (ODU) to offer a new Marine Biology Semester in the Florida Keys (beginning in 2019-20).
 During this semester-long residential program, Goshen College environmental and marine science majors with a marine biology track will take courses alongside ODU students, complete an internship with a local marine organization and design their own research project — all the while living at the college’s unique J.N.
 Roth Marine Biology Station in the culturally rich and diverse setting of Layton, Florida.

-The Marine Biology Semester is offered annually in the spring semester for 12 weeks, beginning in mid-January and going through early April.
+The Marine Biology Semester is offered annually in the fall semester for 12 weeks, beginning in the fall of 2019.

 The courses during the semester include intensive field classes and taught all day and often into the evening.
-The courses could include: invertebrate zoology, marine molecular ecology, biostatistics/experimental design, marine conservation biology, research diving methods.
+The courses could include: invertebrate zoology, marine ecology, an internship with a local marine science agency, and the opportunity for independent research.
 SCUBA training is available for students interested in that for an extra fee on the weekends.